-Among this year’s biggest skincare trends remains a type of treatment that’s been particularly popular in recent years: masks.
-From hydrating to oil control, whatever your skin concern, there’s a mask out there for you.
-But as with any hyped skin trend, there is some fine print you should be aware of before you count on a mask to save your skin.
-Read on for a few of my tips for finding the most effective formulas.
+Let’s chat about one of the biggest skincare trends out there: masks.
+From hydration to oil control, whatever your skin concern, there’s a mask for that.
+But like any skincare trend, there are some best practices you should be aware of before you count on a mask as a cure-all.
+Read on for a few tips to get the most out of your masks.

-When judging the effectiveness of a hydrating mask, I usually look for a clue: does it tell you to leave it on or wash it off?
-When it comes to hydration, masks can certainly be helpful.
-However, if you’re washing off a hydrating mask at the end of 15-20 minutes, chances are you aren’t going to see the radical results you might be looking for.
+When choosing a hydrating mask, look for this clue: does it tell you to leave it on or wash it off?
+When it comes to replenishing moisture, masks can certainly be effective.
+However, if you’re washing off a hydrating mask after 15-20 minutes, chances are you aren’t going to see the radical results you might be looking for.
 Washing your face after using a mask rinses away a lot of the hydrators you just applied.
-While some will have absorbed into the skin, the moisture can easily evaporate out of your skin after you cleanse unless you immediately apply a serum and moisturizer afterwards.
-If you’re looking for really quenching results, stick to a leave-on product like a sleeping mask or be sure to slather on some serum and face cream after you rinse.
+While some will have been absorbed into the skin, the moisture can easily evaporate after you cleanse unless you immediately apply a serum and moisturizer afterwards.
+If you’re looking for really quenching results, stick to a sleeping mask that stays on overnight or slather on a hydrating serum like our HA HYDRATING SERUM after you rinse.

 Clay has been used for centuries to balance oily skin and extract sebum from pores.
-The results from a clay mask can be great, especially if it also contains some resurfacing acids like lactic and glycolic.
-If you use a clay mask, be sure to follow immediately with a serum and moisturizer as clay can be quite drying.
-If you are prone to dryness, apply a clay mask only on oily areas like your T-zone.
-You should also rinse the mask off just before it becomes completely dry and brittle to avoid zapping your skin of moisture.
+Our DUAL ENZYME CLAY MASK is formulated with fruit enzymes and white Amazonian clay to gently absorb excess sebum, detox, and resurface skin.
+Follow a clay mask with our MICROBIOME RESCUE DAILY MOISTURIZER to replenish moisture and boost the skin’s lipid barrier.
+If you are prone to dryness, focus your mask on oily areas like your T-zone.
+You should also rinse the mask off just before it becomes brittle to avoid completely zapping your skin of moisture.

-As I mentioned, I’m a fan of masks that do double duty with exfoliating ingredients.
-Look for masks that call out brightening or resurfacing benefits.
-Then take a look at the ingredient panel and keep your eyes peeled for lactic acid, glycolic acid, or fruit enzymes.
-Masks usually contain a lower concentration of these ingredients than peels, but you should still exercise caution and do a patch test on your wrist if you’re trying it for the first time.
-You should only use brightening masks 1-2 times a week if you’re already using a chemical exfoliant like a peel, and if you experience any discomfort or reaction, discontinue use right away.
+Look for masks that call out brightening or resurfacing benefits to gently exfoliate the skin.
+Check the ingredient panel for acids like lactic acid, glycolic acid, or fruit enzymes.
+While masks usually contain a lower concentration of these ingredients than peels, but you should still do a patch test on your wrist if you’re trying it for the first time.
+Use brightening masks 1-2 times a week if you’re already using a chemical exfoliant like a peel, and stop using it right away if you experience any redness or irritation.

-Of all the masks on the market, the ones I tend to be most skeptical of are sheet masks.
-On one hand, they can be absolutely wonderful tools for refreshing and hydrating your skin if you’re feeling tired or dehydrated.
-On the other hand, I see a lot of unbelievable claims on sheet masks.
+Of all the masks on the market, sheet masks can be the most misleading.
+While these masks can be wonderful tools for refreshing dry, dehydrated skin, these masks can often be filled with unbelievable claims.
 Most sheet masks are made from a cotton or hydrogel cloth that is soaked in a hydrating serum solution.
-And yet, I see plenty of sheet masks that claim pore tightening benefits, brightening benefits, even hangover-curing benefits.
-But when I take a peek at the ingredient listings, I see a virtually identical list from one mask to an other.
-At around 6 bucks a mask, if it seems too good to be true, it probably is.
-Sheet masks absolutely have their place—I like to think of them as a big drink of water for your skin.
-Just keep in mind that if you’re expecting it to do anything other than hydrate, you might want to check your expectations.
+Yet, many sheet masks claim pore tightening benefits, brightening benefits, even hangover-curing benefits.
+Sheet masks absolutely have their place— think of them as a big drink of water for your skin.
+Just keep in mind that if you’re expecting a sheet mask to do anything other than hydrate, you might want to temper your expectations.